qinzian/Custom-Tracker/readme.txt

 	-pics

-Next v2.1 (forms):
+Next v2.2 (forms):
-- form objects
 - create and edit components for each form
-- viewing and editing forms
+- create templates in viewer that's based on info in form obj to make records

 issue:
 - when creating new itemButtons, the series of automated calls coming from "addFolder()" will include the hightlighting